Help me understand what each report status meansRead More

-The invitation link was sent, and the candidate didn't complete it in the allotted time.
+The candidate received the invitation link but didn't complete it in the allotted time.
 To continue with the candidate, you must send a new invitation.
 By default, invitation links expire after 7 days.
 Work with your Checkr Customer Success Manager to change the number of days your candidates have to respond to an invitation.

 The Assess feature has the options below: